webappsolution/flow-mvc/README.md

 users of Flex MVC-based architectures, such as Swiz, Parley or RobotLegs, will be familiar with.

-In addition, for enterprises looking to leverage intellectual capital across platforms with Sencha Touch and ExtJS, it provides an application structure with reusability and portability in mind encouraging the re-use of application and business logic.
+In addition, for enterprises looking to leverage intellectual capital across platforms with Sencha Touch and ExtJS, it provides an application structure with reusability and portability in mind encouraging the re-use of core application and business logic.

 For enterprises struggling with the myriad of choices available, FlowMVC and the tools used in the [Cafe Townsend Demo Project](https://github.com/WebAppSolutionInc/sencha-cafe-townsend),